yashmulki/APHSProgrammingClub/README.md

 So how does programming work?

 When you want to tell a computer how to do something, you can’t say it in English-computers can’t understand it.
 Instead, you write the instructions in a programming language.
 There are a multitude of programming languages, all with different features and use cases.
 For the purposes of this club, we’ll be using C++, one of the most ubiquitous languages around.

+How do I use this page?

+For all the lessons we teach at programming club, examples of the code are available here.
+Simple navigate through the folders at the top of this page to find the code you want.